mkotek/szablony_rise/school-lunch/readme.md

 ## Introduction

-The School Lunch Template was created to showcase a series of menu items, descriptions and supporing images that would be typical of an school environment.
+The School Lunch Template was created to showcase a series of menu items, descriptions and supporting images that would be typical of an school environment.
 A preview of the template can be seen here: http://commondatastorage.googleapis.com/risemedialibrary-395c64e5-2930-460b-881e-009aabb157df/content-templates/school-lunch/school-lunch.html

 ##Steps to run the school lunch template:##